zBotFragger/github_basic_configuration/README.md

 ![Open workspace01](.github/Assets/open_workspace01.jpg)

-Obs: You can create a "New Repository" previously or can open an oldest, in github page
+Obs: You can create a "New Repository" previously or can open an oldest, in github page.
+After you select the mode, new or old repository, scroll down the page until the "Import From Github" button.

 ![Open workspace2](.github/Assets/open_workspace02.jpg)

+Now, we can configure our workspace.